jernejp21/Marlin/README.md

 This is forked repositiry of Marlin Firmware.
 It is customised for use with Ender 3 V2 printer (and DWIN display) which uses SKR mini E3 V2.0 mainboard.

 Use this as a reference to your project and read all changes made here!
+This build works with Marlin 2.0.9

 # Importatnt notice

 This FW is compiled as standalone, without bootloader.
 It means, that the code starts on address 0x0800_0000 of STM32F103 MCU.
 If you are using bootloader, do not download this code via bootloader!
-To change address offset enable python script in...
+To change address offset enable python script in `ini/stm32f1.ini`.
+Uncoment line 47.
 This will call python script which uses linker file with start address offset.

 # HW changes